-These three plans differ only in the number of sites where you can use the plugin.
+These plans differ only in the number of sites where you can use the plugin.
 The pro version, in each case, provides additional widgets and templates, as well as more than ten kits with templates for the entire website.

 Through these template kits (which got enriched in 2019 with a series of kits released monthly) you can create an entire website on WordPress.